Ocean cruising in Africa

-Africa is a vast, beautiful and diverse continent.
+Africa cruises whisk travellers off to a vast, beautiful and diverse continent.
 It has been influenced by many different cultures around the globe over the centuries and as a result, is one of the most exciting and culturally fascinating places on the planet.
 From tropical rainforests and pristine coastlines to deep canyons and and snow-capped peaks, Africa’s varied scenery is truly breathtaking.
-The North of Africa is a region steeped in history and culture, comprising Egypt, Tunisia, Morocco, Casablanca, Algeria, Libya, Sudan and Western Sahara.
-In the West, famed for its cultural diversity and rich history, countries include Cape Verde, Cote D’Ivoire (Ivory Coast), Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Saint Helena, Senegal, Sierre Leone and Toga, while East Africa comprises Tanzania, Kenya, Uganda, Ethiopia, Rwanda, Somalia, Burundi, Eritrea, Madagascar, Mauritius, Seychelles and South Sudan.
+North Africa cruise holidays take you to a region steeped in history and culture, comprising Egypt, Tunisia, Morocco, Casablanca, Algeria, Libya, Sudan and Western Sahara.
+Cruise along Africa's west coast and soak up cultural diversity and rich history in countries including Cape Verde, Cote D’Ivoire (Ivory Coast), Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Saint Helena, Senegal, Sierre Leone and Toga.
+If you cruise East Africa you'll discover Tanzania, Kenya, Uganda, Ethiopia, Rwanda, Somalia, Burundi, Eritrea, Madagascar, Mauritius, Seychelles and South Sudan.
 In Southern Africa, home to some of the best safari parks and cosmopolitan cities, lies Botswana, Lesotho, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe.

-Bounded on the west by the Atlantic Ocean, on the north by the Mediterranean Sea and on the east by the Red Sea and the Indian Ocean, Africa offers a vast array of cruising experiences.
-Itineraries are typically scheduled out of South African ports Cape Town or Durban, sailing to southeast Africa coastal countries Mozambique or Kenya (with a land-based wildlife safari often included), or to sun-kissed Indian Ocean islands including the Seychelles, Mauritius and Mozambique.
-Other itineraries explore Africa’s West Coast, with stops including Ghana, Namibia, Senegal and Cape Verde.
+Africa is bounded on the west by the Atlantic Ocean, on the north by the Mediterranean Sea and on the east by the Red Sea and the Indian Ocean and offers a vast array of cruising experiences.
+Cruises from South Africa ports Cape Town or Durban are typically scheduled, sailing to southeast African coastal countries Mozambique or Kenya.
+A land-based wildlife safari is often included - perfect for those looking for cruise and safari on a Africa cruise and stay holiday.
+There are also Africa and Indian ocean cruises for jet-setters looking for sun-kissed beach breaks visiting islands including the Seychelles, Mauritius and Mozambique.
+You can also take a west coast Africa cruise, with stops including Ghana, Namibia, Senegal and Cape Verde.
 Longer world voyages and repositioning cruises combine Africa with other countries and continents, including Asia, Europe, the Middle East, US and Australia.
-River cruising is also an option, with the River Nile being a popular choice among cruisers, as well Africa safari voyages on the Chobe and Zambezi rivers.
+River cruising is also an option, with the River Nile a popular choice among cruisers, as well as Africa safari voyages on the Chobe and Zambezi rivers.
 Whether you’re passionate about wildlife and nature, want to laze on golden sand beaches, sample great food and wine or immerse yourself in different cultures, a cruise in Africa has something to offer every traveller.

-Many Africa itineraries sail round-trip from South Africa’s coastal capital, Cape Town, or Durban.
-Along with its two great cities, South Africa is also famed for its safaris, being home to the ‘Big Five’ (lion, leopard, rhino, elephant and buffalo) and other amazing wildlife, including penguins and whales (it’s one of the few places in the world where it’s possible to whale-watch from coastal footpaths and restaurants).
+Cruises South Africa is a popular search term and for good reason.
+Many African itineraries are round-trip options - there are plenty of South Africa cruises from Cape Town, the country's coastal capital, or Durban.
+A South Africa cruise and safari is a beloved holiday option - along with its two great cities, South Africa is also famed for its safaris, being home to the ‘Big Five’ (lion, leopard, rhino, elephant and buffalo) and other amazing wildlife, including penguins and whales (it’s one of the few places in the world where it’s possible to whale-watch from coastal footpaths and restaurants) so do look into Africa cruise and stay getaways.
 Oenophiles have also come to the right place: there are four renowned wine regions in South Africa, including Stellenbosch, Paarl, Franschhoek and Wellington, where visitors can sip wine and sample the local cuisine.
+Why not search for cheap cruise deals South Africa if you're looking to not break the bank or research last minute cruises South Africa to escape to the sun.

 Mozambique was once one of Africa’s most visited destinations until civil war rendered it impossible to visit.
 In recent years, it has come back on the map with travellers drawn to the country for its game reserves and pristine beaches.
-Cruise ships stop in Maputo, Mozambique’s vibrant capital and centre of commerce.
+If you want to cruise East Africa, cruise ships stop in Maputo, Mozambique’s vibrant capital and centre of commerce.

-The island nation is a melting pot of different cultures (and cuisines), offering so much more than sun-kissed shores and golden-sand beaches (although it does have these in abundance).
+Take an Indian ocean cruise and visit this island nation - a melting pot of different cultures (and cuisines), offering so much more than sun-kissed shores and golden-sand beaches (although it does have these in abundance).
 The island’s diverse landscape includes a mountainous interior, with rainforests, waterfalls and wildlife that make it a hiker’s paradise.

-From the Duke and Duchess of Cambridge to George and Amal Clooney, the Seychelles has become a popular destination for the rich and famous, who are drawn to the island nation for its white-sand beaches and exclusive luxury resorts.
-The Seychelles is home to beautiful coral reefs and nature reserves, as well as rare animals, such as the giant prehistoric-looking Aldabra tortoises.
+From the Duke and Duchess of Cambridge to George and Amal Clooney, the Seychelles have become a popular destination for the rich and famous, who are drawn to the island nation for its white-sand beaches and exclusive luxury resorts.
+Another beloved Indian Ocean cruise destination, the Seychelles are home to beautiful coral reefs and nature reserves, as well as rare animals, such as the giant prehistoric-looking Aldabra tortoises.

-Cruises typically stop in Nosy Be (which means ‘Big Island’ in Malagasy) in Madagascar.
+If you cruise East Africa you may well call at this island country in the Indian Ocean.
+Madagascar cruises typically stop in Nosy Be (which means ‘Big Island’ in Malagasy).
 The island is famous for its natural splendour and native Ylang Ylang trees.
 Nosy Be’s Lokobe Reserve is also home to lemurs, chameleons and frogs.
 Visitors can brave the highest peak on the island at Mont Lokobe or laze on the beaches of Befotaka Bay.

 Namibia has one of the most diverse topographies in the world, ranging from dunescapes to mountainous wildernesses and vast flatlands.
-Cruises typically stop in Walvis Bay, famed for its rich marine wildlife, and the historic town of Lüderitz, which lies off Africa’s Skeleton Coast.
+Cruises along Africa's west coast typically stop in Walvis Bay, famed for its rich marine wildlife, and the historic town of Lüderitz, which lies off Africa’s Skeleton Coast.

-Zanzibar has emerged from its troubled past and is now a popular tourist destination.
+Zanzibar has emerged from its troubled past and is now a popular tourist destination for those cruising Africa.
 The beautiful archipelago lies just 26 miles off the coast of Tanzania and boasts some of the most beautiful beaches in the world, along with a rich history and culture.
 Highlights include a visit to Unesco World Heritage Site Stone Town, which features a charming mix of Arab, European, Indian, and Persian influences, and the many local spice plantations.
 Ponant offers several Indian Ocean itineraries that include Zanzibar, while the likes of Oceania and Silversea include the archipelago as part of their world voyages.

 Iconic ports in Africa